Early Office Museum

 machine described above was a typewriter with an adding/subtracting attachment.
 The Ellis

-was an adding machine designed to print on ledger cards that was supplied
+was an adding machine designed to print on ledger cards; it was supplied

-machines were sold by NCR as National Accounting Machines and the
+machines were sold by NCR as National Accounting Machines, National Typewriter Bookkeeping Machines

-National Typewriter Bookkeeping Machines from 1930 until at least 1954.
+and NCR Accounting Machines from 1930 until at least 1962.
 At

 one time, NCR produced at least 13 different models for various types of